bubaic/Metis/ErrorCodes.md

 - 1.02 - Node does not exist.
 - 1.03 - Failing to get a particular value from a node.
 - 1.04 - "backup" is defined as a preferential location for a Node.
 This is a system-only folder.
-- 1.05 - atlasui_http_request failed (CURL error).
+- 1.05 - CURL error.
-- 1.06 - atlasui_sql_connect() returned a false, meaning you failed to connect to the MySQL database.
+- 1.06 - Failure to connect to the MySQL database.

 ---

 ## Fetching / Reading File
-- 2.01 - Failure to navigate to the preferential navigation of the local node.
+- 2.01 - Failure to navigate to the parent directory of Metis.
 - 2.02 - The node's type is not "local" or "remote".
 - 2.03 - The action fileActionHandler is taking is not valid.
 It needs to be r, w, a, or d.
 - 2.04 - The node's preferential location is empty (string length is 0).